beet-stuffs/android_device_xiaomi_diting/README.md

 Device configuration for Xiaomi 12S Pro
 =========================================

-The Xiaomi 12S Pro (codenamed _"unicorn"_) is a high-end smartphone from Xiaomi.
+The Xiaomi 12S Pro (codenamed _"diting"_) is a high-end smartphone from Xiaomi.

 It was released in July 2023.